CircleOfNice/CoreWorker/README.md

 ```

 # API
-By default you can import CoreWorker by ```import { process } from "core-worker";```.
-Just call process with a ```command``` and an optional ```condition```, which is used to determine the moment when the proccess is ready, to receive an instance.
+By default you can import CoreWorker with ```import { process } from "core-worker";```.
+Just call process with a ```command``` and an optional ```condition```, which is used to determine the precise moment the proccess is ready, to receive an instance.
 A command has to use absolute paths and should be the same as on your os specific command line interface.
 ```
 typedef process:    Command -> Condition? -> Process typedef Condition:  Nil | String | String -> Boolean | RegExp